Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

-Laura has potential to become ‘catastrophic’ Category 5 hurricane, major disaster only hours away
+Laura has potential to become Category 5 hurricane as 'catastrophic' storm nears landfall

-LOS ANGELES - LOS ANGELES - Hurricane Laura continued to rapidly intensify as the storm approached landfall along the Texas and Louisiana border Wednesday night.
+LOS ANGELES - Laura roared toward landfall in southwestern Louisiana near the Texas border as a menacing Category 4 hurricane late Wednesday, pushing ocean water topped with waves onto low-lying land.

+The Louisiana coast was experiencing hurricane-force wind gusts by 12 p.m.
+CDT, and a string of tornado warnings had been issued as the catastrophic storm bore down.

+Winds gusted above hurricane force to 91 mph at a coastal monitoring station while Laura was still offshore, and forecasters said even stronger winds were coming that could rip apart buildings, level trees and toss vehicles like toys.

-Laura, an extremely dangerous storm, has raised fears of a 20-foot storm surge that forecasters said would be “unsurvivable” and capable of inundating entire communities.
+Laura, a potentially life-threatening hurricane, has raised fears of a 20-foot storm surge that forecasters said would be “unsurvivable” and capable of inundating entire communities.

+“It looks like it’s in full beast mode, which is not what you want to see if you’re in its way," University of Miami hurricane researcher Brian McNoldy said.

-As of Wednesday night, Hurricane Laura was a Category 4 storm, packing winds at 150 mph, which is just short of Category 5 strength (157+ mph).
+As of Wednesday night, Hurricane Laura was a Category 4, packing winds at 150 mph, which is just short of Category 5 strength (157+ mph).

 Meteorologists across the country said there are increasing signs that Hurricane Laura could reach Category 5 strength.